 Volkswagen to ride on Indonesia's EV battery ecosystem.

 Volkswagen will build an electric vehicle battery ecosystem in Indonesia and will partner with miner Vale, Ford and China’s battery minerals producer Zhejiang Huayou Cobalt.

 Automakers are courting Indonesia for its raw materials used in producing EV batteries, which account for about 40% of a vehicle’s sticker price, aiming to cut costs and close the gap on EV market leader Tesla,DealStreetAsia reported.

 Asia Partners raises $373m so far for latest growth fund.
 (FS)

 Southeast Asia’s technology-focused private equity firm Asia Partners has so far raised $373m for its second buyout fund and a feeder fund,DealStreetAsiareported.

 The firm, launched by former Sea president Nick Nash and Naspers B2C e-commerce division’s former CEO Oliver Rippel, disclosed that Asia Partners II and its feeder fund, Icosahedron, have already secured commitments from 102 investors.

 Monk's Hill Ventures closes early-stage Fund III at $200m.
 (FS)

-Southeast Asian venture capital firm Monk’s Hill Ventures has closed its third early-stage fund at $200m, DealStreetAsia
+Southeast Asian venture capital firm Monk’s Hill Ventures has closed its third early-stage fund at $200m, DealStreetAsia reported.

 The Singapore-based VC firm had first filed with the US Securities and Exchange Commission to raise $150m for this vehicle in July 2021, indicating that it took about one-and-a-half years to close the fund but exceeded the target.